 Exemption requested by the NWW group STECF assessment COMMENT - ADDITIONAL INFORMATION COMMISSION POSITION NWW response to Commission position Commission response to revised Joint Recommendation seines and beam trawls of greater than or equal to 80mm mesh size in the Celtic Sea and the Channel (ICES VIIb-c, e-k) with general information from France.
 Fishery information on all fleets is required (not just French and Irish) and STECF further notes that there are some inconsistencies in the data provided.
 EWG 18-06 notes that since the requested 5% de minimis provides only a partial solution (discard rates are 27% for TR1 and 53% for TR2), improvements in selectivity are required.
 Due to several remaining questions, lack of key data, incomplete selectivity data and general shortage of material justifying disproportionate costs, EWG 18-06 is unable to fully assess the merits of this case.
 Suggested additional data to be requested: a) Data on the fishery, including catch and discard quantities (other than for France and Ireland). b) Clarification on landings and discard data provided.
-Estimated landings and the estimated discards for gadoids report the same value, and this is not consistent with the reported discard rate. volume combined de minimis request and because selectivity can be improved. and Single stock de minimis for Haddock 80mm+ 7b-c 7e-k 7% 2019 2020 then 6% in 2021 re-instate existing Whiting 7b-c 7e-k de minimis STECF to look at their request and supporting information.
-This would allow the undisputed parts of the Joint Recommendation to be accepted.
+Estimated landings and the estimated discards for gadoids report the same value, and this is not consistent with the reported discard rate. volume combined de minimis request and because selectivity can be improved. and Single stock de minimis for Haddock 80mm+ 7b-c 7e-k 7% 2019 2020 then 6% in 2021 re-instate existing Whiting 7b-c 7e-k de minimis Commission by 30 May 2019 all additional relevant data and information to justify these exemptions under art.
+15 paragraph 5(c) of the CFP Regulation - e.g. to prove that improvements in selectivity are difficult to achieve or disproportionate costs of handling unwanted catches for specific fishing gears.
+The Scientific, Technical and Economic Committee for Fisheries (STECF) shall assess those data and that information by 1 September 2019.
+In the event that such an evaluation considers that the additional information does not provide sufficient justification then this de minimis exemption will cease to apply as of January 1 2020.
 The Commission accepts the revision for Whiting 7b-c 7e-k as it is an existing exemption.